ptahproject/ptah/docs/manageui.rst

 Module
 ------

 Create a class which subclasses `ptah.manage.PtahModule`.
-Decorate the class with :py:function:`ptah.manage.module` decorate.
+Decorate the class with :py:func:`ptah.manage.module` decorate.
 The label you register using the manage.module decorator is the internal key for that module.
 If you wanted to disable it you would use this name in the  ptah_settings['disable_modules'] registration.

 An example::